anlaperriere/ML2/README.md

 ```
 ## Scripts
 The `scripts` folder contains the following files:
+* run.py: scripts that generate our best submission `.csv` file
 * main.py: contains the code to train and test the model
 * datasets.py: contains the code to load the dataset and augment it
 * model.py: contains the code for UNet model